visualpharm/Lunacy/docs/index_updated.md

   Also please note that:

- - png icons are available in limited size (less than 550px)
+ - PNG icons are available in limited size (less than 550px)
  - only popular SVG icons are available for free

    </details>